SoftwarePhil/a_swarm/readme.md

 ##a swarm simulation program
 simulates a multi-agent system with no top level of control.
-All movements of swarm members are determined by that particular individual, with only local information.
+All movements of swarm members are determined by each particular individual, with only local information.
 The idea of this program is to study how individual behavior maps to collective behavior.

 ##how to run ..
 1. import project into eclipse